Redman Hirahara Farmstead

 Redman Hirahara Farmstead is a complex including a historic house designed by William Weeks (1897) and a vernacular barn in the Pajaro Valley, south of Watsonville, California.
-A Japanese American owned farm which was maintained by local citizens during the internment of Japanese Americans in World War II and was returned to the Hirahara family after the war, it is on the National Register of Historic Places.The barn included a living unit prior to the war and was expanded postwar to house other returning Japanese families.
+A Japanese American owned farm which was maintained by local citizens and watched over by family friend, attorney John McCarthy, during the internment of Japanese Americans in World War II and was returned to the Hirahara family after the war.
+The barn included a living unit prior to the war and was expanded postwar to house other returning Japanese families.
+It is listed on the National Register of Historic Places under the name Redman House, since 2004; and was listed as a California Historical Landmark from 2004 - August 2025.